 - SPA/OSP/CGA are liaisons to sponsoring agency administrative representatives.

-- Web resources are organized by the award life cycle and include a wealth of information with tools, job aids and videos.
-Good starting points to the SPA/OSP/CGA site are:
+- Web resources are organized by the award life cycle and include a wealth of information with tools, job aids, and videos.
+Good starting points on the SPA/OSP/CGA site are listed below:

 Check-in with the Office of International Students and Scholars (OISS)